-Use the VALUE buttons while holding down the BEAT button to select your desired time signature.
-You will see the signature currently selected in the LED display as long as the TEMPO button is held down.
+Use the VALUE buttons to select your desired time signature.
+You will see the signature currently selected in the LED display.

 To stop the metronome, press the BEAT button again.

 You can use either the TEMPO or BEAT button to turn the metronome on and off.
 Choose the appropriate button depending on whether you're adjusting the tempo or changing the time signature.